atib92/Backend-Engineering/WebSockets/README.md

 on these later.

 ## Background
-The standard HTTP Protocol is a Client(Request) -> (Response) Server model i,e a Client initiates a HTTP Request to a Server and the Server responds with data in a HTTP Resonse.
-The model doesn't allow a Server to send asynchronously to a Client i,e a Reponse without any Request. a.k.a there isn't a way for Servers to "Push Notifications" to Clients.
+The standard HTTP Protocol is a Client(Request) -> (Response)Server model i,e a Client initiates a HTTP Request to a Server and the Server responds with data in a HTTP Resonse.
+The model doesn't allow a Server to send asynchronous data to a Client i,e a Reponse without a Request. a.k.a there isn't a way for Servers to "Push Notifications" to Clients.
 The traditional way to achieve this using the standard HTTP Protocol is by Polling the Server for any data while the Server responds if it has some data to send.
-Obviously Polling is resource intenseive (wasted connections and resources when there is not data to send) and inefficient (Client's responsiveness takes a hit since data is queue in the Server until it receives a Polling request).
-The two most common Server Push mechanism used are Long Polling and HTTP Streaming. (covered in the Alternatives section)
+Obviously Polling is resource intenseive (wasted connections and resources when there is no data to send) and inefficient (Client's responsiveness takes a hit since data is queued in the Server until it receives a Polling request).
+The two most common Server Push mechanism used are Long/Short Polling and HTTP Streaming (covered in the alternatives section).
+The WebSocket Protocol attempts to solve the goal of existing bidirectional http technologies in the context of the existing http infra (proxies, authentication, filtering) and hence is designed to work over http ports 80 and 443 and support http proxies and intermediaries.
+However the websocket protocol design doesn't restrict it to http.
+A future implementation can use a simpler handshake mechanism and a dedicated port without reinventing the protocol from scratch.

 ## What are WebSockets ?
+WebSocket are two way i,e Full Duplex communication channel allowing both Client and Server to exchange data independent of each other at will.
+The protocol has 2 parts, the handshake and data transfer.
+Once the handshake is successfully done both sides can transfer data in logical units referred to as 'messages'.

 ## Why do we need WebSockets
+For full duplex communications over a Single TCP connection.

+## Some important aspects of the WebSocket Protocoal
+1. Its an independent TCP based protocol, its only dependence on HTTP is that its handshake is interpreted by http servers as an Upgrade Request.
+2. Conceptually WebSocket is just a layer on top of TCP
+3. Security : Uses 'Origin' based security

 ## Alternative ways to Push Notifications